Center for Recovering Families at The Council on Recovery - Houston Texas

 Center for Recovering Families at The Council on Recovery - Houston, TX

-Center For Recovering Families At The Council On Recovery is an addiction and methadone rehab center in Houston, TX, situated at 303 Jackson Hill Street in the 77007 zip code.
-Some of the treatment approaches used by Center For Recovering Families At The Council On Recovery include trauma-related counseling, cognitive behavioral therapy and brief intervention.
-In addition, it provides substance use education, group counseling and family counseling.
-Center For Recovering Families At The Council On Recovery caters its treatment program to men and women.
+Center For Recovering Families At The Council On Recovery is a methadone and general addiction treatment center in Houston, TX, situated at 303 Jackson Hill Street in the 77007 zip code.
+Some of the treatment approaches used by Center For Recovering Families At The Council On Recovery include trauma-related counseling, relapse prevention and brief intervention.
+In addition, it provides individual counseling, marital/couples counseling and substance use education.
+Center For Recovering Families At The Council On Recovery caters its treatment program to women and men.

 Address: 303 Jackson Hill Street, Houston, TX 77007